codatio/codat-docs/docs/guides/bank-feeds-tutorial.md

 2. Intuit must have approved your company to appear in the QuickBooks Online bank selection screen.
 Submit a request to Codat so that we can organize this with Intuit on your behalf.

-We also expect your application has a UI that your SMB users interact with.
+We also expect that your application has a UI that your SMB users interact with.

 :::